 Unfortunately the taxis don’t often come to the bus station, so you´ll need to walk to this taxi rank in order to catch one to your accommodation.
 If your accommodation is within the old town walls, you can only walk there as the old town is mainly pedestrian only streets.
 Print a map to help yourself navigate through the small streets.

-The Lagos train station is behind the marina – a little further from the town centre than the bus station, however, its a nice walk through the marina.
+You´ll arrive at the Lagos train station which is behind the marina.
+Its a little further from the town centre than the bus station, however, its a nice walk through the marina.

 Outside the Lagos train station, walk toward the big pink building (this is the marina complex).
 Follow the road to the left side of the building, across the footbridge in front of you, then left along the canal for 500m to the central plaza.